pionoor/payment-engine/README.md

 - Both of the csv files must exist before running the app.
 It does not create new ones if one or both of those file do not exist.
 - The name of those csv files must match with name of the files that are passed in the arguments.
-- An extra file `failed.csv` will contain those failed transactions.
-This might be useful in case we need to deal with them later
+- An extra file `failed.csv` will contain those failed transactions, each with an err message.
+This might be useful in case we need to deal with them later.